 17. Don’t feel the need to prove you are worthy of love.
 You can’t “trick” someone into being with you any more than you can fake being someone else so they will like you.
 The right person will come along and love all you and your quirks.
 There is no greater feeling than that.

-18. Actions really do speak louder than words.
+18. Actions speak louder than words.
 When you say you love someone, follow through on that and show them your love.
 If you appreciate something, express that.
 When make plans with friends, stick to it.
-You love it when others do that for you, so make sure you reciprocate that.

 19. There’s no such thing as a “normal” relationship.
 Nobody is perfect or has a blank slate.
 When you meet someone, meet them at where they’re at.
 Be there for yourself.
 Everyone has baggage, it just looks slightly different.

-20. Learning to love yourself is important, and nothing can replace it.
+20. Learning to love yourself is important too, and nothing can replace it.
 I’m reminded of this quote by Sana Dabbas, “And if I asked you to name all the things that you love, how long would it take for you to name yourself?”.

 Lessons on Life